rohitgarg684/hpact-edtech-ui/replit.md

 # Overview

-This is a full-stack web application built with React, Express, and PostgreSQL that provides user authentication functionality.
-The application features a modern user interface built with shadcn/ui components and Tailwind CSS, with a backend API for user registration and login.
-The project uses TypeScript throughout and implements secure authentication with bcrypt password hashing and session management.
+This is a UI-only frontend application built with React, Express, and TypeScript that connects to external backend APIs for user management and data storage.
+The application features a modern user interface built with shadcn/ui components and Tailwind CSS, with proxy functionality to communicate with external backend services.
+The project uses TypeScript throughout and implements centralized API configuration for different deployment environments.

 # User Preferences